The Finder (American TV series): Development and production

-Fox developed a quasi spin-off series for Bones that was built around a character introduced in the sixth season.
-Production on the episode featuring The Locator began in February 2011, with the episode airing in April.
-The series was created by Bones creator/executive producer, Hart Hanson, and based on The Locator series of two books written by Richard Greener: "The Knowland Retribution", and "The Lacey Confession".
-The character of Walter is an eccentric but amusing recluse in high demand for his ability to find anything.
+Fox developed a quasi-spin-off series for Bones that was built around a character introduced in the sixth season.
+The series was created by Bones creator/executive producer, Hart Hanson, and based on The Locator series of two books written by Richard Greener: The Knowland Retribution and The Lacey Confession.
+The eponymous Locator, changed to Finder for the television adaptation, is Walter Sherman; Walter is an eccentric, but amusing recluse in high demand for his ability to find anything.
 He is skeptical of everything.
-He suffered brain damage after surviving a roadside bomb explosion, which explains his constant paranoia and compulsion to find things—and for asking offensive, seemingly irrelevant questions to get to the truth.
+He suffered brain damage after being the sole survivor of a roadside bomb explosion, which explains his constant paranoia and compulsion to find things ("I was looking for an insurgent bomb maker.
+My job was to find him… he found me first… the explosion… killed six good men… now I either find it, or I die trying.") – and for asking offensive, seemingly irrelevant questions to get to the truth.
 Production on the episode began in early 2011.

 Creator Hart Hanson posted on Twitter (in a humorous manner) regarding the notes he got from the network, "I received studio notes on the Bones spin-off idea.
 They want it to be better.
 Unreasonable taskmasters.
 Impossible dreamers.
 Neo-platonists."

-In the episode, the main characters of Bones travel to Key West, Florida, where The Finder is said to take place.
+The characters make their base at The Ends of the Earth bar, on the fictional Florida Keys island of Looking Glass Key.
 Geoff Stults was cast as the lead character with Michael Clarke Duncan and Saffron Burrows (as Ike Latulippe, bartender and pilot) in supporting roles.
 The three characters were introduced in episode 19 of season 6.

 The Finder was picked up for the 2011–12 season on May 10, 2011, with an order of 13 episodes.
-The series premiered midseason 2012, airing on Thursdays at 9:00 pm ET, occupying the Bones time slot when it is on hiatus.
+The series premiered midseason 2012, airing on Thursdays at 9:00 pm ET, occupying the Bones time slot when it was on hiatus.

-Saffron Burrows did not appear beyond the backdoor pilot episode, leaving the series, because the network decided to re-conceive the role.
+Saffron Burrows did not appear beyond the backdoor pilot episode, leaving the series, because the network decided to reconceive the role.
 Mercedes Masöhn and Maddie Hasson joined the cast as the two female leads.
-Masohn plays Isabel Zambada, a Deputy U.S. Marshal; and Hasson plays Willa, a juvenile delinquent who helps with their investigations.
+Masohn plays Isabel Zambada, a deputy U.S. marshal; and Hasson plays Willa, a juvenile delinquent who helps with their investigations.